Non-Owner Car Insurance: Coverage Options for Drivers Without a Vehicle

 Does non-owner insurance provide coverage if I live with someone who owns a car?

 Most non-owner policies exclude vehicles owned by household members or vehicles regularly available for your use.
 If you live with someone who owns a car you drive regularly, a non-owner policy may not cover you while driving that specific vehicle.
+Ask your insurer directly how household vehicles are treated under their policy.

 How does non-owner insurance interact with the vehicle owner’s policy?

 Non-owner insurance typically acts as secondary coverage.
 The vehicle owner’s insurance pays first, up to its limits.
-Your non-owner policy may cover amounts above those limits, depending on policy terms.
+Your non-owner policy may cover amounts above those limits, depending on your policy terms.

 Will having non-owner insurance help me get better rates when I buy a car?